Life insurance: Death benefits

 Upon the insured's death, the insurer requires acceptable proof of death before it pays the claim.
 If the insured's death is suspicious and the policy amount is large, the insurer may investigate the circumstances surrounding the death before deciding whether it has an obligation to pay the claim.

 Payment from the policy may be as a lump sum or as an annuity, which is paid in regular installments for either a specified period or for the beneficiary's lifetime.

 Death benefits are the primary feature of life insurance policies, and they provide a lump sum payment to the beneficiaries of the policyholder in the event of the policyholder's death.
 The amount of the death benefit is typically determined at the time the policy is purchased, and it is based on factors such as the policyholder's age, health, and occupation.

-It's important to note that the death benefit is only payable if the policyholder dies while the policy is in effect.
+The death benefit is only payable if the policyholder dies while the policy is in effect.
 If the policyholder outlives the policy, the death benefit is not paid, and the policy will typically expire.
 Some policies may allow the policyholder to receive a portion of the premiums paid if they outlive the policy.